gabenespoli/vim-colors-snooker/README.md

 # Sumach Colourscheme

-A 16-colour palette and vim colourscheme using [Base16](https://github.com/chriskempson/base16).
+A 16-colour palette and vim colourscheme using [Base16](https://github.com/chriskempson/base16), with dark low-contrast and light high-contrast variants.

 ## Installation